ckinzthompson/planckage/README.md

 # planckage
 `planckage` is a git-inspired program for tracking scientific analyses.
 It is meant to be flexible.
 In general, any analysis should be contained within a folder containing data, the analysis scripts, and any results/figures.
 Planckage formalizes that by making it into a repository of sorts.

-Each planckage repo is a folder that has at least four items:
+Each planckage repo is a folder that has at least three items:
-* `data.txt`: a list of file locations for the raw data used in this analysis
-* `./data`: a directory that may or may not contain the data files referenced in `data.txt`
+* `./data`: a directory where your data files should be stored
 * `./results`: a directory where your scripts should save any output information/files
 * `./figures`: a directory where your scripts should save any output figures/plots

 This approach standardizes an analysis, but also makes it easier to apply your scripts to new bits of data.
-In general, just have the script parse the files in `data.txt`.
 The reason to keep all of your output in the folders is because you can create recipes of everything else.
 Feel free to make other folders, they're be included in the recipe.

 Recipes are a little like templates that you make.
 You might have a general approach to analyzing data from one technique.
 In that case, you would apply those functions to different datasets for a new analysis.
 "Cooking" a recipe just copies those scripts into a new planckage repo.